AMIT-9632/Sales-Analysis-using-SQL-and-PowerBI/README.md

 - Expand the dashboard with customer, product, and regional drill-downs.
 - Include data modeling documentation and schema diagrams.
 - Automate parts of the SQL-to-Power BI workflow.

+## This project was done a study and not as analysis to learn SQL and PowerBI